Volunteering is a wonderful way to get to know the school and other families. There are lots of ways to get involved.

 E&R can wash sheets/clothing and dry clean, depending on the program selected.
 E&R collects laundry on Friday mornings and returns it to school on Tuesday mornings.
 If you sign up for E&R’s service, you need not provide linens or pillows, but many students prefer to bring their own bedding anyhow.
 (Mattresses are twin size, 74 inches long.)

 All rooms have sufficient furniture, including a bureau with four or five drawers, closets, and shelves.
-Because the pandemic demands increased flexibility, students may bring only essentials for fall term.

 Yes, but during the winter, all bikes must be stored in dormitory basements.
 During fall and spring, bikes must be locked into the bike racks around campus.
 If you bring a bike, you must bring a lock and a helmet.